wuxingogo/Graphics/Tools/readme.md

 ## Formatting

-Provided you installed [unity-meta](https://internaldocs.hq.unity3d.com/unity-meta/setup/), you can manually run the formatting tool with the following command:
+Provided you installed [unity-meta](https://internaldocs.hq.unity3d.com/unity-meta/setup/), you can manually run the formatting tool with the following command (use powershell on windows):
 ```
 perl ~/unity-meta/Tools/Format/format.pl --hgroot $(pwd) --dry-run <folder to format>
 ```
-**Notes for Windows users:**
-- Use Powershell (not the CMD), or the command substitution syntax `$(pwd)` won't be recognized.
-Alternatively, you can replace `$(pwd)` by the full path to your repository root (ie. where you are in the file system now).
-- Uou may have to manually "expand" the tilde (`~`) sign, meaning replacing it by your $HOME path.
-In powershell, hit `TAB` with the cursor on the tilde sign to automatically expand it to the $HOME path.
-- You may have to run `perl.exe` instead of `perl`.

 To actually apply the changes:
 ```
 perl ~/unity-meta/Tools/Format/format.pl --hgroot $(pwd) --nobackups <folder to format>